2022 6 Hours of Fuji: Hour 3

 Unreliability would strike again for Peugeot as smoke starts plummeting out of the rear of the #94 at the 3h 32m mark due to "an oil leakage in the low pressure circuit" causing a turbo issue, the car pitting and being sent into the garage, not leaving until a solid 20 minutes later in 2nd to last place, 24s behind the last place GTEAm and 14 laps down from the leading Toyota.
-Meanwhile the LMP2 #83 would receive a 10s penalty for changing direction multiple times while battling with the #35 Ultimate, though the latter would also receive a 5s penalty for overtaking off track.
+Meanwhile, the LMP2 #83 would receive a 10s penalty for changing direction multiple times while battling with the #35 Ultimate, though the latter would also receive a 5s penalty for overtaking off track.

 At the 3h25m mark the #10 Vector spun it at the second to last turn, rejoining into the middle of the track and accidentally sending the #85 off the track while taking evasive action, with the #98 closing right up on it and a battle for 4th starts to unfold.

 The third LMH pit stops were again kicked off by Alpine on lap 109 around the 3h07 mark, with the LMP2 pit cycle happening simultaneously with the leading #31 being the first to stop.
 The next prototype to stop would be the #93, now a lap behind the #36; The Pro drivers in the #85 and #98 continue their close battle for 2nd in the GTEAm class.

 Hour 4

 It's now the start of hour 4 and the #8 Toyota has entered the pits, followed by the #7; the two Toyotas being the last to pit this time.
-The order in LMH remains unchaged after the cycle compared to how it was before (ignoring the #94), the #8 ahead of the #7 ahead of the #36 and #93.
+The order in LMH remains unchanged after the cycle compared to how it was before (ignoring the #94), the #8 ahead of the #7 ahead of the #36 and #93.

 At the 2h53 mark the #86 GR racing had stopped at the middle of the last corner with a gearbox selector issue - the car was stuck in gear - bringing out a yellow flag; though the car was able to keep going and make its way into the pits.